icon BELTOWER

 Scoring

-Scores are awarded for correct entries depending on the complexity of the errors, your accuracy/improvement, the number of incorrect entries and the time taken.
+Scores are awarded for correct entries depending on the complexity of the faults, your accuracy/improvement, the number of incorrect entries and the time taken.

 Screen Shot 2

-shows the error Log with the Diagnosis and Adjustment controls for Option 3.
+shows the fault Log with the Diagnosis and Adjustment controls for Option 3.

 Listening Challenge Options